Sav-A-Center: History

-By August 2005, Sav-A-Center operated primarily in the Baton Rouge and New Orleans metropolitan areas, and along the Mississippi Gulf Coast.
-Many stores sustained damage as a result of Hurricane Katrina.
+In August 2005, many stores sustained damage as a result of Hurricane Katrina.
 Twenty-one stores reopened within a few months of the storm; two others following remodeling to repair flood damage.
 Five stores were closed permanently due to severe damage to the stores and surrounding areas.
 In April 2007, the chain exited the Baton Rouge area.

-On May 30, 2007, A&P confirmed that it was planning to exit the New Orleans area, and was seeking buyers for its 20 remaining Sav-A-Center stores.
-A&P said the company cited its decision to focus on its remaining operations in the Northeast, where it operated the majority of its stores.
+By May 2007, A&P announced that it was planning to exit the New Orleans area, and was seeking buyers for its 21 remaining Sav-A-Center stores.
+A&P cited the need to focus on its operations in the Northeast, and its merger with Pathmark, as the reason for the sale.

 It was announced in September 2007 that the remaining Sav-A-Center stores would be sold to the locally owned Rouses chain.
 Rouses took over 16 Sav-A-Center stores, including the Mississippi stores and the French Quarter A&P, sold one to competing chain Breaux Mart, and closed the others.